PufferFinance/website-docs/docs/overview.md

 ---
 ### 1️⃣ Staking ETH
 Stakers can deposit ETH and mint the [pufETH nLRT](/protocol/nlrt#pufeth) via the PufferPool contract, which serves as a redeemable receipt for their restaked ETH.
 If sufficient exit liquidity is available, stakers can reclaim their ETH from the PufferVault.
 Over time, the redeemable amount is expected to increase from [validator tickets](/protocol/validator-tickets) and restaking rewards.
-Stakers can deposit ETH and mint the [pufETH nLRT](/protocol/nlrt#pufeth) via the PufferPool contract, which serves as a redeemable receipt for their staked ETH.
-If sufficient exit liquidity is available, stakers can reclaim their ETH from the PufferVault.
-Over time, the redeemable amount is expected to increase from selling [validator tickets](/protocol/validator-tickets) and restaking rewards.

 In [contrast with conventional liquid staking tokens (LSTs)](/protocol/nlrt#what-is-an-lst), pufETH can provide strictly more rewards for its holders.
 Not only does pufETH encompass PoS rewards **and** restaking rewards, but its value can accelerate quickly due to validator ticket sales.
 Furthermore, the PoS rewards for stakers are decoupled from the protocol validators' performance.